Contest Rules – Maui 2015

 What kind of bottles are required?

-Every bottle must be 10 to 25 ounces in volume (12oz is preferred)and be free of paper labels.
-Obliterate any lettering or graphics on the cap with a permanent black marker.
+Every bottle must be 10oz to 25oz in volume with 12oz being the preferred size.
+Bottles MUST be free of paper labels and obliterate any lettering or graphics on the cap with a permanent black marker.
 Corked bottles are acceptable; however, you must crimp a crown cap over the cork.
 Bottles not meeting these requirements will be disqualified.

 How many bottles do I need?

 Send TWO 10oz to 25oz bottles(12oz preferred) for each beer or mead entry in this competition.